andrewboutros/rad-flow/docs/rad-sim-code-structure.rst

 :menuselection:`noc_placement` is the NoC placement file to use

-:menuselection:`clk_periods` are the clock periods for the configuration
+:menuselection:`clk_periods` is a list of all clock periods used in this design

 **Cluster Configuration Parameters**